 Learning Strategy #5

-Embrace active learning strategies such as peer-to-peer teaching and peer-to-peer feedback in order to foster collaborative skills, while at the same time meeting the needs of kinaesthetic and auditory learners.
+Embrace active learning strategies such as collaborative learning, peer-to-peer teaching and peer-to-peer feedback in order to foster collaborative skills, while at the same time meeting the needs of kinaesthetic and auditory learners.

 Learning Strategy #6